25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Linked_List.md

 1. Create the first node with some data and an empty link, which is set to either `NULL` or `0` (0 is an invalid address) (created in Heap).

 2. Create a pointer called head (you can call it anything) which will store the address of the first node (created in Stack).
-This also can be interpreted as the name of the Linked list as it is the only identity of the Linked list we keep track of.
+This also can be interpreted as the name of the Linked list as it is the only identity of the Linked list we keep track of

 3. Create the next node in the same way as Step-1 and link the first node to this new node

-4. Continue this process to create a Linked list of n elements.
+4. Continue this process to create a Linked list of n elements

 In C/C++ `struct` is used to create a node (class can be used in C++).
-A `struct` that contains pointer of its own type is called Self referential structure.
+A `struct` that contains pointer of its own type is called Self referential structure

 ```c
 struct Node